naeemdev/weather_app_demo/README.md

 ### Search City Screen 🔍

     ○ A text input to enter a city name.
     ○ A "Search" button.
     ○ A card or section to display:
     ■ City name
     ■ Current temperature
     ■ Weather condition (e.g., "Cloudy", "Rainy")
-■ An icon representing the weather (optional, bonus)
+    ■ An icon representing the weather

 🏗️ Tech Stack